Saint Matthew Parish established by the Bishop of Hamilton, His Excellency, the Most Reverend Anthony F. Tonnos, DD, on

 - A parish exists to gather God's people for the praise and worship of Almighty God and to help people grow in the life of grace.
 The first Baptism in the parish took place on Sunday, September 18, 1988.
 Since then, over 2000 children and adults have been born into new life through water and the Holy Spirit in Baptism.
 Each year children are further initiated into the life of grace through the Sacrament of Confirmation and are welcomed to the Lord's Table in the Eucharist.
 Weekly people encounter God's loving forgiveness in the Sacrament of Reconciliation.
 Many young couples enter into the commitment of Marriage by celebrating the exchange of their vows in the presence of our Christian community.

 - All these celebrations help and strengthen us in our journey of faith with the Lord.
 Through the Sacraments we are nourished by the abundant grace and mercy of Almighty God who seeks to gather us to Himself.

-- Saint Matthew Parish has been served by three Pastors.
+- Saint Matthew Parish has been served by four Pastors.
 Father Leonard Strohmeyer, the founding Pastor, was here until 2000.
 He was followed by Fr.
 David Wynen, who was Pastor until 2006.
 Fr.
 Mark Gatto served as Pastor from 2006-2017.
 Fr.
 Tim Hingston served as Pastor from 2017-2019.
 Our present Pastor is Fr.
-Mark Gatto who has been here since 2006.
+Tim Hingston who has been here since 2017.